'You'd hope he'd learnt': Killer driver caught with 'large quantity' of drugs while on sentence

 During the scout of the property, officers came across a "large quantity" of cannabis plants in a grow room in the garage, and more stored in containers inside the home.

-While Higginson's flatmate took responsibility for that cannabis, Higginson confessed to officers that he had his own stash of the class C drug.
+While Higginson's flatmate took responsibility for what was discovered, Higginson confessed to officers that he had his own stash of the class C drug.

-He had stored 129g of cannabis head stored in glass jars in his bedroom.
+He had 129g of cannabis head stored in glass jars in his bedroom.

-In explanation, Higginson told police he has a medicinal cannabis card and said he couldn't afford to buy the prescription drug.
+In explanation, Higginson told police he has a medicinal cannabis card but said he couldn't afford to buy the drug on prescription.

 Defence lawyer Julian Hannam said the case was one of "a decreasing number of cannabis prosecutions".